rupeshghimire7/BCT-Study-Room/README.md

-# StudyBCT - Find your study partner in WRC!
+# StudyWRC - Find your study partner!

 This is a web application for WRC that helps students to create their own chat rooms and communicate with every participant.